tayloh/MNIST-Neural-Net/README.md

 ## Compile and run
 Flags in main.c:
-`USE_BINARY_COLORS` - Setting this to 1 will load the MNIST images as binary colored images.
-The resulting network should be better at predicting e.g. mspaint drawn digits.
+`USE_BINARY_COLORS` - Setting this to 1 will load the MNIST images as binary colored images (only black and white, no grayscale).
+The resulting network should be better at predicting e.g. mspaint drawn digits where the background is white and the digit is black.

 Recommended compilation (no optimization flags => 10x slower training)
 `gcc -O3 -march=native -ffast-math -o bin/mnist_nn.exe src/main.c src/mnist.c src/neuralnet.c src/bmp.c linalg/src/vector.c linalg/src/matrix.c`